 Rome: In Rome I also had a movie like experience where I met a girl and we got bikes, a room, and spent the whole week together exploring the history and cuisine of one of the most important places in history.
 Like Barca, you won't have any trouble finding good food and drink.
 A big difference does lie in the architecture, this architecture is stunning as well and it carries so much history.
 It is definitely an experience getting to see first hand everything you learned about growing up.
 Other than that I only experienced night life one night by myself.
 It was when I arrived and went into a bar with open mic and heard the most beautiful voice.
 Then came a conversation with that voice, and a drink, and you can imagine the rest.
 So I can't say what night life is like nightly when you aren't with a romantic interest but I will say Rome can be a very very romantic city to share with someone.

 Again, both are great choices and hold for me experiences I could never forget.
-Do some research and find what you would like to do, make a list, flip a coin, either way neither city will disappoint. almost 4 years agoAnswered by Christian via WorldNomads.com
+Do some research and find what you would like to do, make a list, flip a coin, either way neither city will disappoint. over 4 years agoAnswered by Christian via WorldNomads.com

 Hard choice.
 Rome is more expensive.
 Rome is bigger, each district is like it's own little city.
 If you choose Rome stay in the Vatican area, I had a super B&B there and walked everywhere.
 Barcelona is also lovely, stay close to the Rambla and do take hop on hop off buses, best way to see sights cheap.
 Barcelona is better for shopping, Rome is simply amazing.
 As has been said you can't go wrong with either choice.
 I would not divide my time, pick one and enjoy it, relax and don't try to do,everything.
 For e ample I did the Vatican tour and it was so,crowded it was not fun at all.
 For college bound students perhaps the history in Rome would be good, but hey Barcelona is also filled with history.
 The arts are in both places depending on either Dali & Picasso in Spain or Michealangelo in Rome.
-Have fun you have two marvelous choices. almost 4 years agoAnswered by Mari via WorldNomads.com
+Have fun you have two marvelous choices. over 4 years agoAnswered by Mari via WorldNomads.com